|

 Scorpion is performed by a toolbox of user configurable tools.
 You find a

-rich variety of tools in Scorpion.
-These are image processing tools in
+very rich variety of tools in Scorpion.
+These

-addition to mathematical and logical tools.
-They are grouped in six

-categories: Basic, Data, Geometry, Reference system, Line and Advanced

 tools.
+They are grouped in 7

+Basic, Data, Geometry, Reference system, Line,

-The tools are rather
+The main part of the tools are rather

 simple, but put together they solve very complicated tasks.